“A crypto bank that needs Telegram, AI bots, USDT deposits, card commissions, and recruitment rewards is not behaving like a bank.”

 The two presentations I reviewed — one for AURUM Neobank and another for NEYRO Non-Custodial Trading Agents — are not just marketing fluff.
 They are evidence of how the ecosystem is being positioned.
 The AURUM presentation focuses on the “neobank” costume: Telegram access, crypto cards, Apple Pay and Google Pay claims, USDT top-ups, partner commissions, Legacy Volume, and earning opportunities.
 The NEYRO presentation then reveals the trading layer underneath: AI agents, wallet connections, Quantum Alpha, monthly performance claims above 20%, a 5,000 USDT minimum entry, and performance fees on profits.

 This investigation is also supported by previous reporting from BehindMLM, and a tip of the hat to Oz for documenting AURUM long before this so-called neobank material appeared.
-BehindMLM’s reporting identified AURUM as an MLM crypto Ponzi, highlighted ownership and transparency concerns, documented the compensation structure, and later covered regulatory warnings from both Russia and Nigeria.
-Those findings matter because they show this is not just one suspicious webpage or one bad presentation.
+BehindMLM’s reporting identified AURUM as an MLM crypto Ponzi, highlighted ownership and transparency concerns, documented the compensation structure, and later covered warnings from Russia, Nigeria, and New Zealand.
+Those findings matter because they show this is not just one suspicious webpage, one bad presentation, or one isolated regulator.
 This is a growing pattern around the same ecosystem.

 The “Crypto Bank” Costume